The Inside Scoop on Louisiana Gumbo

 When Food Network chef Bobby Flay chose to "throw down" with New Orleans' own Poppy Tooker to see who makes the best gumbo, he tangled with the wrong woman.
 Tooker walked away the winner, and now you can create the same dish in your own kitchen.
-Try her seafood gumbo recipe.
-Not a seafood fan, try chef Patrick Mould's recipe for chicken and andouille gumbo.
+Try Poppy Tooker's seafood gumbo recipe.
+Not a seafood fan?
+Try chef Patrick Mould's recipe for chicken and andouille gumbo.

 In a state with some 400 festivals, you know a few are dedicated to gumbo!